-I haven’t been away on holiday for many a year and when two friends suggested we put a walking holiday together, I jumped at the chance.
-We decided on the Rob Roy’s Way, a relatively new trail, which was created in 2002.
+I hadn’t been away on holiday for many a year and when two friends suggested we put a walking holiday together, I jumped at the chance.
+We decided on the Rob Roy Way, a relatively new trail in Scotland, which was created in 2002.

 We started out from Drymen, the official starting place being the square, which is where you’ll find the Clachan Inn.
 Day one was scheduled to be about twenty one miles but with re-routing we ended up walking about twenty three, finally ending up in Callander.
 The re-routing is something that you may come across on a few occasions as about half of the route uses forest tracks, most of which is owned by the Forestry Commission Scotland (FCS) and constant maintenance; either felling , replanting or general upkeep needs to take place.
 This is always well signposted.

 This first stretch uses quite a lot of cycling paths and as we started out on a Sunday morning they were plenty of cyclists enjoying the balmy September air.
 The first climb of the day is on leaving Drymen but having devoured our first Scottish breakfast we were ready for whatever the day threw at us.